 Small and regional festivals, emerging arts companies and event producers across Ireland are unintentionally leaving sponsorship money on the table, not because they lack value but because they’ve never been taught how sponsors actually think.
+My workshops are designed to change this.

 After almost two decades securing and managing sponsorship for some of Ireland’s biggest, nationally- recognised festivals, producers and arts organisations, I have developed a practical, repeatable approach to help under-resourced teams prepare pitches that secure sponsorship and build partnerships that last - without compromising artistic integrity.